Mexican Recipes

 Common Mistakes to Avoid

-×Rushing the cook-off.
-Anything under 2 minutes leaves a raw alcohol bite.
+×Rushing the simmer.
+Anything under 2 minutes leaves the broth watery and the sauce thin.
 This is the single most common failure with this sauce.

 ×Simmering the lime juice.
 Cooked lime loses its perfume and turns bitter.
 It goes in with the heat off, never before.